-In 2014, we captured 52 juvenile O.mykiss in between the months of November and June and most of these (n=38 were tagged).
+In 2015, we captured 80 juvenile O.mykiss in between the months of November and June and tagged 72.
 Sample size is too low to obtain an estimate or draw many conclusions from these data.
-In addition to O.mykiss, we captured 18 chinook, 6 coho, and 7 lamprey juveniles in the Ahtanum Creek screw trap.
+Peak catches typically occur during the late spring like in 2015 (Figure 10).
+In addition to O.mykiss, we captured 3 chinook, 5 coho, and 2 lamprey juveniles in the Ahtanum Creek screw trap.